-With the relief package, employers with eligible employees are required to provide paid sick leave to impacted and eligible employees for 14 days, at their regular rate of pay (max $511/day), in addition to any paid sick leave they already offer employees.
-And, employers are required to provide paid leave to qualifying employees for three months.
+With the relief package, employers with eligible employees are required to provide paid sick leave to impacted and eligible employees for 10 days, in addition to any paid sick leave they already offer employees.
+And, employers are required to provide paid leave to qualifying employees for 10 weeks.
 Employers can’t change their sick leave policies or discriminate or retaliate against employees who use it.
 Both types of paid time off are explained later.

 Self-employed individuals can also claim this tax credit if giving themselves paid sick leave.